Article by Philip McCouat of the Journal of Art in Society

 Fig 12: Hélène Dutrieu with Demoiselle, before first unsuccessful flight

-Shortly after, she acquired her official licence from both Belgium and France, becoming the first Belgian woman to do so, and the fourth in the world .
+Shortly after, she acquired her official license from both Belgium and France, becoming the first Belgian woman to do so, and the fourth in the world .
 From 1910, she was piloting the more sophisticated Farman aircraft in exhibitions and competitions before excited crowds in Belgium, France, England, Italy, Russia and the United States, setting a remarkable series of world records (altitude reached, distance covered, and time in flight) She beat her highly competitive rivals to win the inaugural Coupe Fémina (“Women’s Cup”) for long distance flights, and her fame continued to spread.
-In 1913 she was named a member of the French Legion of Honour.
+In 1913 she was named a member of the French Legion of Honor.
 The “Human Arrow” had become the “Girl Hawk” .

 “Flying is my greatest pleasure’” she once declared.
 “I believe it will be as common among women as it is becoming among men.
 In fact, I feel certain that women as well as men will use flying machines to travel from town to town”.
 And she lay down the gauntlet: “The man who wants me must catch me in the air” .